jq153387/avancevl.github.io/_pages/en/people/learning_training.md

 * Marketing
 * Growth hacking and engineering

-Our ideal engineer is someone who is passionate about startups, so trying on different hats is something we highly, highly encourage
+Our ideal engineer is someone who is passionate about startups, so trying on different hats is something we highly, highly encourage.